skronheim/Project-4/SK_predict_popularity/README.md

-# Notes on Model Training and Optimization
+# Model Training and Optimization

 ## Table of Contents

-1. Categorical Bins
+1. Neural Network - Categorical Bins
-2. Binary Bins
+2. Neural Network - Binary Bins
 3. Summary

 ---

-### Categorical Bins
+### Neural Network - Categorical Bins

 * I first tried converting popularity into categorical bins and predict the bin based on song characteristics.
 The accuracy and loss are in the summary_stats folder.
 I tested several different preprocessing methods and then performed hyperparameter tuning to determine the best model structure once I settled on the preprocessing.
 * I tried the iterations below: